--J | Provides information about the server's journal and about the replication status replicatic of all replicas that replicate from this server. status p4 set p4 [g-opts] set [-s] [-S svcname] [var=[value]]
+-J replication-status Provides information about the server's journal and about the replication status of all replicas that replicate from this server. g-opts See "Global Options" on page 539 .

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Required Level
+Minimal Access Level Required

 N/A N/A list

-Related Commands
+1.4 1

-To edit or view a server specif ication p4 server

-To set a server's unique ID serverid
+To edit or view a server specification p4 server To set a server's unique ID p4 serverid p4 set p4 [g-opts] set [-q] [-s] [-S svcname] [var=[value]]

-Set Perforce variables in the Windows registry or OS X system settings.
+Set Perforce variables in the Windows registry.